How Hiking Guides Are Trained in Taiwan

 18. Outdoor: How to Traverse in the Woods

-Orientation and navigation with maps in the real-world situations, how to deal with accidents, emergency drills, team management skills and other drills.
+Orientation and navigation with maps in real-world situations, handling accidents, first aid response drills, group management skills, etc.

-How to deal with and react to accidents, injuries or other hazards, introduction of poison plants, and how to manage the team when accidents or injuries happen.
+How to handle and react to accidents, injuries or other hazards, introduction of poison plants, and how to manage the group when accidents or injuries happen.

 20. Report Accidents and Call for Emergency Assistance